FreshCoder-Kim/Hello-World/README.md

 # Hello-World

-  This is my first GitHub Docunment..
+  This is my 1st GitHub Docunment..

        09/Feb/2017